Murray Walker in his own words

 I say that because when I started as a professional journalist in the days of James Hunt, there was no organisation and I can remember sitting for hours - and I mean hours - outside the Texaco trailer and coming away with nothing because James either forgot or couldn't be arsed because he was chatting up a woman.

 MW: I once spent four hours sitting outside the Marlboro motorhome at Monaco, waiting for Ayrton Senna.
 This was in the days when, like you say, you would go to the driver and ask if you could do an interview.
-Senna had said: 'Yes, okay, after the debrief.'
+Senna had said: 'Yes, OK, after the debrief.'
 I knew once he'd said that, he would do it.

 This was at the height of the Senna/Prost animosity and, after four hours, the motorhome door opened and Prost came out.
 I said: "Alain, what in God's name have you been talking about for four hours?"
 Alain said: "Oh, zis and zat.
 But you know, Murray, I do not like to be the first to leave..."
-And you knew why, because the moment Alain left the room, Ayrton would say: 'Okay, put more pressure in my rear tyres and adjust the front wing.'
+And you knew why, because the moment Alain left the room, Ayrton would say: 'OK, put more pressure in my rear tyres and adjust the front wing.'

 MH: You must have talked to Senna quite a lot?